Not Yet Rated Reviewed by SusanRating:

 What you will find are posts from owners who have experience with the product.
 There are some on YouTube, but most are on blogs written by survivalists and others who are heavily invested in off-the-grid living or emergency prepping.
 That makes it more difficult to research because these reviews are scattered all over the web, and most of them are quite lengthy.

 The good news is that these folks provide lots of quality information.
-The only complaints I found were written when the model was first released and applied to the original version.
-For instance, one user felt that the drain hose was to0 short for convenience.
+Most of the legitimate complaints were written when the model was first released and applied to the original version.
+For instance, one user felt that the drain hose was too short for convenience.
 That is no longer a problem because after hearing this feedback, Harvest Right agreed it was a valid concern and started making a longer hose.
-Other changes were made and incorporated into the model that is now available.

 Also worth mentioning is a 2014 buyer who received the wrong pump with his initial purchase (a cheaper versoin of the commercial grade model that is supposed to be included).
 This fellow emailed the company and got no response, but it turns out this was due to an internet outage.
 When management realized what had happened, by seeing this unhappy customer’s post in a forum, the owner of Harvest Right called the customer and immediately rectified the problem.
 The company sent this customer a new commercial grade pump and also told him he could keep the other pump in case he ever needed a backup.